BitPangea/bitpangea/thecodex/002-relational/codex-RL-I/codex-RL-I-adjacency.md

 ### Permanence

-Once established within the canonical structure of the world, an Adjacency cannot be erased, reassigned, or replaced.
+Once established within the canonical structure of The World, an Adjacency cannot be erased, reassigned, or replaced.

 ### Neutrality